BTU-EnerEcon/FOCCSI/README.md

 This work has been realized in the framework of the public research project FOCCSI (Forecast Optimization by Correction and Combination methods for System Integration; 03ET4056) funded by the German Federal Ministry for Economic Affairs and Energy.

-The software development and interface has been undertaken by Duktil UG (Matthias Tylkowski and Alexandru Giurca).
+The user interface and software development has been undertaken by Duktil UG (Matthias Tylkowski and Alexandru Giurca).

 The R-Codes for the FOCCSI Meta Forecaster have been developed by Dr. Mathias Käso and Dr. Dragana Nikodinoska.